kjamal-hub/scriptex/TP-Link WN722n v2/README.md

     i.
 Type in "iwconfig"
     ii.
 Yours should look like 'wlan-monitor-1.png'.

-4. See whether your adapter is working in in monitor mode or not
+4. See whether your adapter is WORKING in in monitor mode or not
     i.
 Type commands given in "airmon kill.png" then "airo-dump.png" ii.
 You will then be able to see interfaces around you linke "airo-dump-1.png"